CUE CARD – Describe an important thing you learnt but not at school or college.

 IELTS online simulator

-CUE CARD – Describe a movie you recently watched that disappointed you
+CUE CARD – Describe a program that you watched on the internet

 You should say: